Sir William Robertson, 1st Baronet: Staff College

+Officers, many of whom later became generals, at the Staff College, Camberley, in 1897.
+Standing in the back row, fifth from the left, is Captain Robertson.

-Robertson then applied to attend Staff College, Camberley.
+Robertson then applied to attend the Staff College, Camberley.
 Unlike most applicants, he could not afford to take extended leave from his job to attend a crammer, and had he failed he would have been too old to apply again, so he rose between 4 and 5 am each day to study mathematics, German, and French with the assistance of his wife.
 He later qualified as an interpreter in French.
 He just missed a place, but was given a nominated place on the recommendation of Sir George White (Commander-in-Chief, India).
 In 1897, accompanied by his wife and baby son, he became the first former ranker to go there.

 Under George Henderson he absorbed the principles, derived from Antoine-Henri Jomini, Carl von Clausewitz, and Edward Hamley's Operations of War (1866), of concentration of physical and moral force and the destruction of the main enemy army.
 He passed out second from Staff College in December 1898 and was then seconded for service in the Intelligence Department at the War Office on 1 April 1899.
 As a staff captain he was the junior of two officers in the Colonial (later renamed Imperial) section.